igalic/blag/contents/igors/portfolio.md

 -   Introducing package repositories for both the OS and each Programming Environment in use (pip, cabal, rubygems, etc…)
 -   Assistance in the migration to Git (training of Ops Engineers)
--   Assistance in the architectural process as well as the implementation of the Puppet environment
+-   Assistance in the rearchitecturing process as well as the implementation of the Puppet environment affecting hundreds of machines and dozens of services
 -   Consulting developers in matters of messaging architectures

 Mid-2014 Brainsware started to develop its own product.
 This prompted me to